cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 ## Requirements

-- An SD card for homebrew
+- An SD card to use with all Homebrew
+  - Must be formatted to Fat32 32KB (32768) allocation.
+  - SD is larger than 32GB?
+[Click Here](https://fat32-format.en.softonic.com/)

 ## Downloads

-If you set up homebrew before when using dumpling, you'll only need to download `wiiu-nanddumper`.
-{:.notice--info}

 - The "Wii U Only" [homebrew pack](http://wiiu.rikumax.net/)
 - The latest release of [dumpling](https://github.com/emiyl/dumpling/releases/latest)